 At the end of the columns is the entrance, a gigantic bronze door.
 In antiquity all the walls were covered in marble whilst the dome was covered with slabs of bronze and every niche held a statue, but today the walls are bare.

-The dome gives an image of a celestial face.
+The dome of the Pantheon in Rome gives an image of a celestial face.
 It is the largest dome that has ever been made from brickwork.
 Inside it is decorated by five structures of panelled ceilings that at one time were bronze covered.
 The circular opening is almost 9m wide across which the light uniformly falls inside.

 When entering the Pantheon there is an immense empty space.
 The space is a perfect sphere symbolising the vault of heaven.
 It's height is the same as it's diameter (43.20m) creating perfect balance and unique harmony.
 It is round so as to place all gods at the same level of importance.